sr229/filo/README.md

 emulate the Data Saver features, and improve upon it by adding the following:

 - Compression of images even in HTTP/S connections.
-- Proxying of static files, compressing the, and cached in a Anycast CDN.
+- Proxying of static files, compressing them, and cached in a Anycast CDN.

 ## Running